IF-Wu/Exploration-of-Titanic-Dataset/README.md

 # Exploration of Titanic Dataset
 This is the repository for STA141A final project in Fall 2020.

-This repository contains all the source code (R) for the final project.
+This repository contains all the source code (R) and corresponding dataset for the final project.

 ## Introduction